 When you reach the surface, look for nearby bubbles and look below you.
 Call out to your buddy several times.
 It would be a natural instinct to descend underwater again but DO NOT go back down.
 If you and your buddy had a dive plan, your buddy will be doing the same procedure as you and will appear at the surface close to where you are.

-If water conditions are not favorable return to the dive boat and report your missing buddy.
+If water conditions are not favourable return to the dive boat and report your missing buddy.

 6) Return to the dive boat.